rsugumar/docker_ws/README.md

 * [Getting Started](#getting-started)

 ## Introduction
-This repo is created to keep my self-hosted various services dockerfiles.

-## Getting Started
 Welcome to My Self-Hosted Services Repository!

 This repository contains Dockerfiles for various services that I use on my self-hosted local machine.
 The goal of this project is to provide a centralized and version-controlled collection of these configurations, making it easier to manage and maintain them.